OutOfBandDevelopment/RunScripts/README.md

 If you have memory issues with WSL you might be interested in this [config](https://gist.github.com/mwwhited/6a959dc323c858bf854de7ff045dc0c0)

 You might need to fix up permissions on OS-X and Linux.
-Within this folder execute `chmod +x * && chmod -x *.bat && chmod -x LICENSE` to add execute to the commands if not assigned
+Within this folder execute `chmod +x * && chmod -x *.bat && chmod -x LICENSE && chmod -x *.md` to add execute to the commands if not assigned

 ## Extensions